sophiagavrila/hibernate-challenge/README.md

 # Hibernate Challenge
 Within this repository there are two Hibernate applications.
-Within a team, your goal is to do the following:
+Within a team, your goal is to migrate the application to a postgreSQL database hosted on Amazon RDS and establish persitence of the Java objects within the application to your assigned database.

+### Steps:
 * Clone the repository.
 * Import the two projects into your IDE as `Existing Maven Projects`
 * Refactor the code to achieve persistence to your assigned database hosted by Amazon RDS.